Masterful filmic storytelling.

 The whole thing is just such smart, small-scale filmmaking.
 Its sci-fi premise works with the Jaws conceit of creating more horror by not showing the monster.
 It’s a small cast, and the performances are all wonderful.
 Every shot, every edit, every sound, is important, deliberate, riveting.
 Masterful.

-This is stunning: to promote the film, Amazon Prime Video basically created a supercut showcasing the sound design of A Quiet Place:
+To promote the film, Amazon Prime Video basically created a supercut showcasing the sound design of A Quiet Place:

 Krasinski’s stories about the making of this film are beautiful – and he shares a bunch of them with fellow director Doug Liman for the DGA podcast, The Director’s Cut (which is a font of great director-on-director chats like this):